nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 message being `Wow yay~`:
 ````
 Please choose which type of task you would like to mark/unmark as done and enter the number:
-[1] --- Task
+[1] --- Normal Task
 [2] --- Assignment
 [3] --- Midterm
 [4] --- Final Exam
 > 1
 --------------------------------------------
-This is the list of your tasks:
+This is the list of your normal tasks:
 1. [CS2113T][    ] Work on User Guide

 What is the number of the task you want to mark/unmark?